 Insurance products sold by vehicle rental firms are not a good deal.
 Aside from being overpriced, they have a lot of exclusions hidden in the fine print.
 Rental companies also exaggerate the cost of repairs and find imaginary damages.
 What many renters don’t know is that rental firms do not profit off their vehicles but earn money from other things they can bill to the customers, such as insurance.
 Insurance scams are therefore a common source of revenue in this industry.

 The insurance provided by CarInsuRent is an alternative to excess reduction being sold by vehicle rental firms.
-If you already have our policy, you don’t need to buy other insurance plans to cover your travel.
+If you already have our policy, you don’t need to buy other car hire excess insurance plans to cover your travel.

-You can read the complete terms and conditions in the Product Disclosure Statement (PDS).
+You can read the complete terms and conditions in the Policy Wording.

 See How Much You Can Save on Your Car Rental InsurenceGet Started